josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/🪞_the_illusion_of_choice.md

 ---

-## III.
-Structural Logic: Why It Works
+## ♟ Structural Logic: Why It Works

 > *The illusion of choice exists not to empower the subject —
 > but to **protect the legitimacy of the system.***